 As freshman, many College students receive various forms of drug and alcohol education at our partner campuses, Culver-Stockton College and Quincy University.
 Most recently at the College, flyers were hung to educate students on how to aid an intoxicated peer.
-Plans to invite a local agency to present on drug and alcohol education is planned for the 2021-2022 academic year.
+Root beer floats were offered during Collegiate Alcohol Awareness Week along.
+Blood alcohol content cards were also available.
+In addition, a survey was conducted to educate students on alcohol-related facts.
 The College is aware additional drug and alcohol education may be needed.